whatyouhide/xandra/README.md

   * batch queries
   * page streaming

 In the future, we plan to add several more features, like clustering support or query retrying strategies.
+See [the documentation][documentation] for detailed explanation of how these features work.

 ## Installation